Dear Members of Canada’s Founding Families™,

 On July 1, 1867 there were several million Canadians that called these beautiful lands home.
 They were the descendants of those first brave and courageous souls who had survived the dangerous journey to these shores.
 They then faced disease, extreme conditions, and starvation.
 They also had to learn to survive our harsh winters with little more than what they had on their backs and what they could put together with their bare hands.

-Our country was settled and built by settlers and pioneers; any other statement is simply false.
+Our country was built by settlers and pioneers; any other statement is simply false.

 There is so very much for us all to discover and discuss.
 In order to do so, we must first discover who we all are.
 How many of us are there?
 What are our families’ stories?
 How many of us are related?
 (As are, Céline Dion, Avril Lavigne, Justin Bieber and Ryan Gosling)